-“There's nothing better than a training camp to prepare for a multi-day event.
-Everybody does it, whether they are professionals, amateurs or sportive riders.
-Now there're so many cycling holidays and training camps available on the market that everyone can basically find whatever they're looking for, for whatever reason they want to do it.
+“There’s nothing better than a training camp to prepare for a multi-day event.
+Everybody does it, whether they are professionals, amateurs or gran fondo riders.
+Now there’re so many cycling training camps available on the market that everyone can basically find whatever they’re looking for, for whatever reason they want to do it.

 “I organise my own camps and you get people out there the first day and give them a brief as to what they’ll be doing for the full week.
 You always hear people say ‘I’ve come to a training camp and it’s only 80km, 90km a day!’ and I say, ‘Don’t worry that you’re only doing 90km, don’t go on and do extra miles because it always gets harder as you go along.
 You don’t feel it and all of a sudden it hits you’.
 So I can guarantee, nobody asks for a longer ride at the end of the week because they’re all on their knees because of the multi-day effect.

-“So getting experience – either at home or going away to be able to cycle for three or four days on a cycling weekend or a cycling holiday would be the best preparation for a multi stage sportive.
-You've got to feel it to understand it.”
+“So getting experience – either at home or going away to be able to cycle for three or four days on a cycling weekend would be the best preparation for a multi stage gran fondo.
+You’ve got to feel it to understand it.”

-Climbs that would be easily conquered on the first day of a sportive can seem monstrous by day three
+Climbs that would be easily conquered on the first day of a gran fondo can seem monstrous by day three

-Getting it right over three days is a much harder balancing act than during a one-day sportive.
-Seeing a multi-day sportive as a whole is key to success.
+Getting it right over three days is a much harder balancing act than during a one-day gran fondo.
+Seeing a multi-day gran fondo as a whole is key to success.

 “The most important thing is to look at the finish line as being after the third day, not after the first,” says Roche.
 “Even though the first day is timed and there is a finish line, keep something in the tank for the third day.
 Not many people have the opportunity to get themselves used to riding for three days in preparation for the event.